ionic-team/ionic-plugin-keyboard/README.md

 native.keyboardchange (iOS ONLY)
 =================

-This event fires when the keyboard will be shown or when the keyboard frame resizes (when switching between keyboards for example)
+This event fires when the keyboard will be shown when the keyboard frame resizes (when switching between keyboards for example)

     window.addEventListener('native.keyboardchange', keyboardChangeHandler);

     function keyboardChangeHandler(e){
-        alert('Keyboard lang is: ' + e.lang);
         alert('Keyboard height is: ' + e.height);
     }